 Anyway, let’s talk recipe details.

-Traditionally this is made with more of a fluffy homemade bread dough.
+Traditionally you make Khachapuri with more of a fluffy homemade bread dough.
 To me, that sounded just a little bit too bready, so I used homemade pizza dough, it worked perfectly.

 The filling is what’s most important.
-It’s a mix of multiple cheeses and eggs.
-Yes, eggs, I know that sounds odd, but the eggs create almost a custard like filling, similar to a quiche, but looser and cheesier.
+It’s a mix of multiple kinds of cheese and eggs.
+Yes, eggs, I know that sounds odd, but the eggs create almost a custard-like filling, similar to a quiche, but looser and cheesier.
 I used a mix of mozzarella and feta, both of which are very traditional.
 I also added provolone, because I wanted a sharper flavor.
 You can use your favorite combo of whatever cheeses you like, just make sure you use a good melting cheese.
 That said, I particularly love the combo I used…so maybe start with that.